peerix - v0.5.0

 • MemoryDriver: A simple in-memory driver for testing and development.
 It allows several peer instances to discover each other within one browser page.

-• BroadcastChannelDriver: Uses the BroadcastChannel API for communication between tabs in the same browser.
+• BroadcastChannelDriver: Uses BroadcastChannel API for communication between tabs in the same browser.

-If no driver is provided when creating a Peer, Peerix will use an in-memory MemoryDriver by default — useful for single-page development and quick tests.
-For multi-tab testing use BroadcastChannelDriver, and for distributed signaling use NatsDriver or your own custom driver in production scenarios.
+If no driver is provided when creating a Peer, Peerix uses an in-memory MemoryDriver by default, which is useful for single-page development and quick tests.
+For multi-tab testing, use BroadcastChannelDriver.
+For production server-side signaling, use SocketIoDriver, SseDriver, or your own custom driver; for distributed signaling, use NatsDriver, MqttDriver, or CentrifugeDriver.

 class MyDriver extends Driver {